-The consultation is launched in January, and the responses to the consultation must, by law, be published before the end of March 2025.
+A consultation is launched in January, and the responses to the consultation must, by law, be published before the end of March.

-The draft budget will be reviewed in April 2025, taking into account consultation responses and a further quarter's financial and complaints data.
+The draft budget was reviewed in March, taking into account consultation responses and a further quarter's financial and complaints data.

-We set the final budget and lay it before Parliament by 30 April 2025, with the final operating plan approved in May 2025.
+We set the final budget and lay it before Parliament by 30 April 2025, with the final operating plan approved in June 2025.